-Compton Students Shine Bright Like Diamonds in App Challenge
+Compton Students Shine Bright in App Challenge

 Larry Hood is an AP Computer Science teacher and STEM specialist at Compton Unified School District and teaches PLTW Computer Science, AP Computer Science Principles, and AP Computer Science A at Compton Early College High School.
 Follow him on Twitter at @bustechacademy for computer science inspiration and resources.